elyukai/optolith-database-schema/docs/Introduction.md

 You *do* need some tools to be able to contribute:

-- A GitHub account, since the database is stored on GitHub
+- A GitHub account, since the database is stored on GitHub and also project management is done there
 - Git, which is a version control management software
 - Node.js, which is a software for running JavaScript, but we only need to get the package manager from its ecosystem
 - a plain text editor, Visual Studio Code is recommended